Søndermarken is in autumn.

 Then a flame roars into life and a cavern of pillars fills my view.

 The pillars are thick and damp, stone pitted with over a hundred years of wear.
 The flame dies and light sources are minimal once more.
 I can see a child holding the tiny blue light of a phone torch far off down the cisterns.

 There’s a cage in the middle of this room, one side open.
 I stand at its entrance.
 There’s a little blue flame flickering at the end.
 Harmless.
 Beckoning.
 I start walking and hear a click.

 The flame starts burning more harshly, illuminating the space I’m in.
 I pause, then start moving again.
 Click.
-The flames grows, spitting and burning towards me.
-It’s an animal cornered, the closer I get the more it threatens.
+The flame grows, spitting and burning towards me.
+It’s an animal cornered – the closer I get the more it threatens.
 I keep walking towards it.

 Hanging here in the dark

 The next room, for want of a better word, has huge mirrors hanging within its pillared paths.
 They rotate slowly, catching what light there is and distorting it.
 Some are scarred, some are cutouts, some are pockmarked with water droplets.

 They catch my reflection and twist it.
 Mirrors that show that you are not the most important thing in this room.

 The truest reflection is surely the one that cuts your image, breaks it up.
 We are whole.
 But we’re not.